 - lip biting (most common cause)

-- accidental rupture of salivary gland
+- accidental rupture of a salivary gland

 - adjacent teeth causing chronic damage

 Poor dental hygiene and a habit of lip or cheek biting due to stress can also put you at higher risk for developing mucous cysts.
+Some people develop these cysts as a bad reaction to tartar-control toothpaste.

 - raised swelling